Mo Vaughn: New York Mets

 With the Mets, Vaughn was counted upon to be a key catalyst in a revamped lineup that featured imports Roger Cedeño, Jeromy Burnitz, and Roberto Alomar.
 Vaughn got off to a slow start in 2002, and he was ridiculed in local sports columns and on sports talk radio shows for being out of shape; he weighed 268 pounds during his first season in New York.
 However, he hit his 300th career home run on April 3 against Pittsburgh Pirates starting pitcher Kip Wells and a game winning three-run home run in the 8th inning of a game on June 16 that gave the Mets a 3–2 win over the Yankees.
-He hit a memorable 505-foot home run at Shea Stadium (in the middle of the "Bud" sign on the Shea scoreboard) on July 28, and he finished the season with 26 home runs and 72 RBI.
+He hit a memorable 505-foot home run at Shea Stadium (in the middle of the "Bud" sign on the Shea scoreboard) on June 26, and he finished the season with 26 home runs and 72 RBI.

 In 2003, he played less than a month before knee problems ended the season for him.
 In January 2004, he announced that his knee problems would not allow him to play in the upcoming season.
 Vaughn's agent said that Vaughn was not announcing his retirement, but Vaughn acknowledged that he was unlikely to ever play again.
+At the time of his retirement, Vaughn was one of the two final players to wear the number 42 (and the last position player to do so), the other being Mariano Rivera (who retired in 2013).